ShoreShop/ShoreModel_Benchmark/README.md

 A real-world Beach_X serves as the target site for this workshop.
 To ensure a blind test, all geographical information regarding this beach has been intentionally removed. \
 What we do know is that Beach_X is an east-facing embayed sandy beach with the mean grain size ***D50 ≈ 0.3 mm***.\
 9 shore-normal transects are established from North to South with a 100-meter longshore distance to measure shoreline position.
 The coordinates for the landward and seaward ends of transects are provided in `transects_coords.csv`.
-These coordinates are in a local coordinate system, deliberately shifted (not distorted or rotated), and are expressed in easting and northing with a unit of meters.
+These coordinates are in a local coordinate system, deliberately shifted (not distorted or rotated), and are expressed in easting (x) and northing (y) with a unit of meters.
 They do not reveal the actual geographical location of Beach_X.

 <img src="figures/transects.jpg" width="400">